-- severely violating principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights, - developing, producing, using, maintaining, offering for sale, distributing, storing, or transporting controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - deriving more than 10% of their revenues from (i) weapons, or (ii) military equipment, and military services, - deriving more than 10% of their revenue from thermal coal extraction, - active within the utility sector and generating more than 20% of their revenues from coal, - involved in the production of tobacco, or deriving more than 5% of their revenues from the distribution of tobacco.
+- severely violating principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights, - developing, producing, using, maintaining, offering for sale, distributing, storing, or transporting controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - deriving more than 10% of their revenues from (i) weapons, or (ii) military equipment, and military services, - deriving more than 1% of their revenues from exploration, mining, extraction, distribution or refining of thermal coal, - active within the utility sector and generating more than 20% of their revenues from coal, - deriving more than 10% of their revenues from the exploration, extraction, distribution or refining of oil fuels, - deriving more than 50% of their revenues from the exploration, extraction, manufacturing or distribution of gaseous fuels, - deriving more than 50% of their revenues from electricity generation with a GHG intensity of more than 100g CO2 e/kWh, - involved in the production of tobacco, or deriving more than 5% of their revenues from the distribution of tobacco.

-Direct investments in securities issued by sovereign issuers qualified with a score as "not free" by the Freedom House Index are excluded.
+Direct investments in securities issued by sovereign issuers qualified with a score as "not free" by the Freedom House Index1 are excluded.